diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 extra synchronisation because many more discrete GPU kernels are involved.

-In conclusion, higher-order parallelism programming is just as easy as first-order parallel programming, because it is still race-free and fully deterministic.
+In conclusion, higher-order parallel programming is just as easy as first-order parallel programming, because it is still race-free and fully deterministic.
 But it allows us not just more powerful methods of abstraction, but also potentially much better performance.